Sushi bake is a baked sushi casserole and a deconstructed sushi roll. You get all the sushi taste without the complicated process of rolling them!

 - 1 cup sour cream

-- 1 pound imitation crab sticks frozen or fresh
+- 1 pound imitation crab sticks (frozen or fresh) or canned crab meat

 - 1 container Tobiko or Masago (orange fish eggs) optional